AdobeDocs/analytics-platform.en/help/report-builder/select-date-range.md

 1. Add an optional [date operator](#date-operators) to move the date to the past or future.

-You can enter a custom date expression that includes multiple operators, such as `tm-11m-1d`.
+You can enter a custom expression that includes multiple operators, such as `tm-11m-1d`.

 #### Date references